Skip to content

 Background Services

-A background service is a service that runs in the background, independent of the traditional request-response HTTP model.
+A background service runs independently of the request-response HTTP lifecycle.

 Wisp injects dependencies and takes care of managing your service's lifecycle for you.